nanni00/Knight-s-Tour/README.md

 A simple program that solves the Knight's Tour problem on a generic board MxN.

 The project's core is written in C and is linked to the Java code through the Java Native Interface.
-In order to do that it has been necessary get a specific header file (.h) and a .dll file;
+In order to do that it has been necessary get a specific header file and a library file (dll under Windows, so under Linux).

-With the next line the Java Compiler creates the header file.
->  javac -h . .\kthandler\KnightTourHandler.java

- Next, with
-> gcc -c KnightTour.c

-and
-> gcc -shared -o KnightTour.dll KnightTour.o

-the C compiler creates first the .o file and next the Dynamic Link Library, .dll, which contains the C algorithm.

 To run the program, download the jar file in the out/artifacts/KnightTour_jar directory and run the line below:
 > java -jar KnightTour.jar

 For more details,